jancstarcan/malloc/README.md

   Two possible fixes would be switching to best-fit (slow), or implementing bins (more complex)

 ## TODO
-2. Move header size to the payload:
-   - This would reduce the header's size down to just a size\_t.
-Might be insignificant depending on max\_align\_t
-3. Bins:
-   - This would greatly improve the allocators performance when the heap is fragmented, while not wasting as much memory as a first-fit approach
+1. Bins: This would greatly improve the allocators performance when the heap is fragmented.
+Faster than best-fit, wastes less memory than first-fit